unoplatform/uno.extensions/doc/Overview/Mvux/Advanced/Commands.md

 public IAsyncCommand DoWork { get; }
 ```

 In some scenarios, you may need to use the method only, without a command generated for it.
 You can use the [`ImplicitCommand` attribute](#implicit-commands-attribute) to switch off or back on command generation for certain methods, classes, or assemblies.
-For example in this code the `ImplicitCommand` attribute has been used to disable the creation of the command for the `DoWork` method.
+For example, in this code, the `ImplicitCommand` attribute has been used to disable the creation of the command for the `DoWork` method.

 ```csharp
 [ImplicitCommand(false)]
 public ValueTask DoWork();
 ```

-When command generation is switch off, the methods under the scope which has been switched off will be generated in the bindable proxy as regular methods rather than as commands, meaning that they are still available to be data bound or invoked via the bindable proxy.
+When command generation is switched off, the methods under the scope which has been switched off will be generated in the bindable proxy as regular methods rather than as commands, meaning that they are still available to be data-bound or invoked via the bindable proxy.

 #### Using the CommandParameter

 An additional parameter can be added to the method on the Model, which is then assigned with the value of the `CommandParameter` received from the View.
 For example, when a `Button` is clicked, the [`Button.CommandParameter`](https://learn.microsoft.com/windows/windows-app-sdk/api/winrt/microsoft.ui.xaml.controls.primitives.buttonbase.commandparameter) value will be passed to the command.
-The `CommandParameter` value is first passed to the `CanExecute` method on the command in order to determine if the command can be executed.
-The command checks both that the `CommandParameter` value can be cast to the correct type, and that there's not already an invokation of the command for that `CommandParameter` value.
+The `CommandParameter` value is first passed to the `CanExecute` method on the command to determine if the command can be executed.
+The command checks both that the `CommandParameter` value can be cast to the correct type, and that there's not already an invocation of the command for that `CommandParameter` value.
 Assuming `CanExecute` returns true, when the `Button` is clicked the `Execute` method on the command is invoked which routes the call, including the `CommandParameter` value (correctly cast to the appropriate type), to the method on the Model.

 In this example the Model defines a method, `DoWork`, that accepts a parameter, `param`: